 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Neurobiology.
-About 3.7% of those with this major are international students.
+Neurobiology appeals to people across the globe.
+About 4.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea